MicrocontrollersDev/Alternatives/FeatherClient.md

 <br>

 - [SkyClient](https://hypixel.net/threads/skyclient-easily-install-and-update-skyblock-mods-and-packs.3731617/) - Skyclient allows for a great modpack for both Skyblock and PvP, allowing you to add extra mods and external mods, as well as provide an in-game updater for those included.
-- [tmodinstaller](https://github.com/Tricked-dev/tmodinstaller) - tmodinstaller makes it easy to download specific mods in a single installer, as well as managing updates.
+- [Argon](https://github.com/Tricked-dev/argoninstaller) - Argon makes it easy to download specific mods in a single installer, as well as managing updates.
 - PolyMC (still in dev)

 </details>